 •compact: can be a backpack & fit as a carry-on

-•has a zipper door that is helpful if comforting baby, or when using for play
+•has a zipper door that is helpful when comforting baby, or when using for play

 •thinner mattress (maybe safer for infants but less comfy for toddlers)